 "Don't You Care About My Air?" was the winning slogan in a very successful poster contest conducted by the Kansas City DOC chapter in cooperation with the American Lung Association of Western Missouri and the medical staff of Trinity Lutheran Hospital.
 The contest which involved two school districts received more than 300 entries from 4th, 5th and 6th grade students.
 The winning poster, submitted by 11-year old Jamillah Green depicted a mother and daughter walking hand and hand down the street.
-The mother is smoking a cigarette and the smoke is swirling around the child's head.
+The mother is smoking a cigarette and the smoke is swirling tion, which enables all donations to be tax-deductible.

+around the child's head.
 The daughter asks, "Don't you care about my air?" and then says, "Please stop smoking, mother!"
 The artwork appeared for one month on five billboards throughout the city.